Study Guides | ecology | Air Quality and Smoke Days

 10. Is the air in school classrooms better than the air at home?

-- Poor air filtration: Most schools use inexpensive or unmaintained air filters, such as MERV11 filters.
+1. Poor air filtration: Most schools use inexpensive or unmaintained air filters, such as MERV 11 or lower.
 These filters are useless against the particulate matter in smoke.
 The best such systems can do is blow the smoke particles through the classroom.

-- Poor construction: Many classrooms are housed in cheap portables with ancient, inefficient air filtration systems and poorly maintained walls and windows.
-There are many ways for outside air pollution to enter such structures even when doors and windows are closed.
+2. Poor construction: Many classrooms are housed in cheap portables with poorly maintained walls and windows.
+There are many ways for outside pollution to enter such structures even when doors and windows are closed.

-- Too much activity: It is impossible to keep a classroom full of energetic students quiet enough all day long to prevent exposure to outside air or to prevent disturbing the dust that may have settled in the room.
-As students and teachers enter and exit the classroom multiple times per day, they inevitably circulate large amounts of outside air into classroom and circulate the dust already in the room.
+3. Too much activity: It is impossible to keep a classroom full of energetic students quiet enough all day long to prevent exposure to outside air or to prevent disturbing the dust that may have already settled in the room.
+As students and teachers enter and exit the classroom multiple times per day, they inevitably circulate large amounts of outside air into classroom and disturb the dust already in the room.

-- Getting there: Many of us live a long way from school.
-During long commutes we may pass through areas of extremely high levels of pollution.
-Few vehicles are equipped to filter out fine particulate matter, such as PM2.5.
+4. Getting there: Many of us live a long way from school.
+During long commutes we may pass through areas of extremely high pollution.
+Few vehicles are equipped to filter out fine particulate matter.

 10. What rating of air filter should we install in our home?

 Many air filtration systems use filters measured with a MERV efficiency rating from 1 to 20.
-To protect your home from PM2.5, you should install filters with a rating of MERV 17 or higher.
+To protect your home from PM 2.5, you should install filters with a rating of MERV 17 or higher.
+Unfortunately, theses are often hard to find so plan ahead.

 11. Will my home air filtration system handle a MERV 17 or higher filter?

 Maybe.
-More efficient filters are often much thicker, and so may not fit into your system.
-You may need to consult a heating and air technician or the manufacturer of your air system to confirm which high efficiency filters will work.
+More efficient filters are also thicker, and so may not fit into your system.
+You may need to consult an HVAC technician or the manufacturer of your system.
 If you can’t switch to a more efficient filter, running the system continuously by switching the thermostat fan from “Auto” to “On” has been shown in some studies to reduce particle concentrations over time.

 12. How else can we protect ourselves inside the home?